The CADathlon is a challenging, all-day, programming competition focusing on practical problems at the forefront of

 will be judged on correctness and efficiency.
 Where appropriate, partial credit might be given.

 The team that earns the highest score is declared the winner.
 In addition to handsome trophies, the first place and the second place teams

 receive cash award, and the contest winners will be announced at the ICCAD Opening Session on Monday morning and celebrated

 at the ACM/SIGDA Dinner and Member Meeting on Monday evening.

-This project is sponsored by ACM/SIGDA and IBM Research.
+This project is sponsored by ACM/SIGDA and Cadence.